 |Height||5.9 cm (2.3 in.)|

 The LP02 includes a bubble level and three adjusting leveling screws, which allow the sensor to be leveled without using a leveling base.
-The CM225 Solar Sensor Mounting Stand is typically used to attach the sensor to a mast, crossarm, or pole (1.0-in. to 2.1-in. outer diameter).
-The CM225 consists of rectangular plate, mounting bracket, U-bolts, lock washers, and nuts.
+The CM225 Solar Sensor Mounting Stand is used to attach the sensor to a crossarm.
+The CM225 consists of a rectangular plate, mounting bracket, U-bolts, washers, lock washers, and nuts.
+The LP02 should be mounted away from all obstructions and reflective surfaces that might adversely affect the measurement.

 If the sensor needs to be mounted at an angle, a CM255 or CM255LS adjustable-angle mount can be used instead.